zama-ai/concrete/docs/dev/GETTING-STARTED.md

 ### Creating a new branch

-We are using a consistent branch naming schema, and you are expected to follow it as well.
+We are using a consistent branch naming scheme, and you are expected to follow it as well.
 Here is the format and some examples.

 ```shell
 git checkout -b {feat|fix|refactor|test|benchmark|doc|style|chore}/short-description{_$issue_id}?